bing1980/Pro-Git/Chapter 6 - GitHub.md

 If you click on the “Set up two-factor authentication” button, it will take you to a configuration page where you can choose to use a phone app to generate your secondary code (a “time based one-time password”), or you can have GitHub send you a code via SMS each time you need to log in.
 ## Contributing to a Project
 ### Forking Projects
-If you want to contribute to an existing project to which you don’t have push access, you can “fork” the project.
+If you want to contribute to an existing project to which you don’t have push access, you can **“fork”** the project.
 When you “fork” a project, GitHub will make a copy of the project that is entirely yours; it lives in your namespace, and you can push to it.
+People can fork a project, push to it, and contribute their changes back to the original repository by creating what’s called a **Pull Request,** and the owner and the contributor can then communicate, about the change until the owner is happy with it, at which point the owner can merge it in.
+### The GitHub Flow